Ryan906k9/DSAN/README.md

 # DSAN
-A PaddlePaddle implementation of 'Deep Subdomain Adaptation Network for Image Classification'
+A PaddlePaddle implementation of 'Deep Subdomain Adaptation Network for Image Classification'.

 # Reference
 If you want to use the code, you can cite the original paper by: